paatyiaczinski/portfolio-dados/marketing/docs/technical-analysis.md

-## 3. 🧹 Data Cleaning and Preparation
+## 3. 🧹 Data Treatment and Preparation

-The following transformations were applied during the ETL process:

-- Null values in **Annual Salary** were replaced by the average.
-- **Age** column created based on current year – year of birth.
+During the data cleaning and transformation process in Power Query, the following actions were applied:

+- Filling null values in the **Annual Income** column with the column's average, aiming to retain the maximum number of records for analysis without significantly distorting the overall income distribution.
+- Creation of the calculated **Age** column (`DAX: Age = YEAR(NOW()) - MarketingData[Birth Year]`).
-- **Age Range** column created using age categories.
+- Creation of the calculated **Age Group** column based on age to facilitate segmentation.
-- **RFM_Score** column calculated to segment customers based on Recency, Frequency, and Monetary.
+- Creation of the calculated **RFM_Score** column for customer segmentation based on Recency, Frequency, and Monetary value (details in the DAX section).
-- **CustosCampanhas** table created to simulate campaign costs and enable ROI/CAC metrics.
-- **RFM_Segmentos** table created for easier segmentation and insights.
-- Outliers were identified using scatter plots.
-These values were kept, assuming they may represent relevant extreme profiles.
-- Created the `CampanhasDesempenho` table**, consolidating campaign-level KPIs (ROI, CAC, Conversion, Volume).
-- Updated `CustosCampanhas` values** to improve realism and simulate more accurate marketing return scenarios.
-- Expanded the `RFM_Segmentos` table** with decomposed RFM scores (Recency, Frequency, Monetary).
-- 🚀 *Improvement for future implementation*: enable segmentation of campaign performance **by RFM group** using dashboard filters.
-This currently causes blank values and would require restructuring.
+- Creation of the auxiliary table **CampaignCosts** to enable realistic ROI and CAC calculations (details in section 2).
+- Creation of the auxiliary table **RFM_Segments** to map scores to qualitative profiles (details in section 2).
+- **Outlier** check (e.g., very high incomes, high spending): The decision was made to keep this data as it represents extreme but valid customer profiles relevant for analyzing segments like 'VIP'.
+- Creation of the auxiliary table **CampaignPerformance**, centralizing calculated KPIs per campaign to facilitate comparative visualizations.
+- **Update of campaign cost values** (`CampaignCosts`): Initial costs were revised to reflect more realistic investment figures, directly impacting the accuracy of ROI and CAC calculations. *This change was crucial for a more reliable performance evaluation.*
+- **Expansion of the `RFM_Segments` table**: Added individual `Recency`, `Frequency`, and `Monetary` columns to allow for more granular analyses and filtering by each RFM component. *This enabled a better understanding of each segment's characteristics.*
+- 🚀 *Future Improvement Point*: Enable campaign breakdown **by RFM segment** using the segment filter on the dashboard.
+Currently, this results in many blank values, indicating a need for future adjustments in modeling or data handling to ensure the integrity of cross-analyses.

 ---

+---

-## 4. 🧠 Key DAX Formulas
+## 4. 🧠 Main DAX Formulas Created

+Below are details of some of the key metrics and calculated columns in DAX that were fundamental to the analysis.
+All measures used in the project can be found in the `formulas.dax` file within the repository. ([[Link to formulas.dax, if available online](https://github.com/paatyiaczinski/portifolio-dados/blob/main/marketing/formulas.dax)])

+--- // (Rest of the metrics continue below)

 ### 📐 Metric: ROI (Return on Investment)